-- First add a shape to a blank slide, and provide it with a motion path animation -- refer to my adding a motion path or drawing a custom motion path tutorials to get started.
+- Launch PowerPoint.
+Insert a shape to a blank slide, and provide it with a motion path animation.
+Refer to our adding a motion path or drawing a custom motion path tutorials to get started.

-- Now make sure that the Custom Animation task pane is visible as shown in Figure 1.
-If this task pane is not visible, you won't be able to see or select motion paths.
+- Now, make sure that the Custom Animation Task Pane is visible, as shown in Figure 1, below.
+If this Task Pane is not visible, you won't be able to see or select motion paths.

-For PowerPoint 2007 users, make sure that the shape is still selected, then activate the Animations tab of the Ribbon -- next click the Custom Animation button to bring up a task pane of the same name that you can see in Figure 1.
-Remember, this is a toggle option: click once to show the Custom Animation task pane, and click again to hide it!
+- For PowerPoint 2007 users, make sure that the shape is still selected.
+Then, activate the Animations tab of the Ribbon.
+Next click the Custom Animation button to bring up a Task Pane of the same name, as shown in Figure 1, below.
+Remember, this is a toggle option: click once to show the Custom Animation Task Pane, and click again to hide it!

 - Select the object that has a motion path animation applied, and you shall be able to see a dashed line representing the motion path.
-This dashed line has red and green arrowheads at both its ends, the green arrowhead represents the starting point of the motion path whereas the red arrowhead represents the end point.
-Now select the motion path by clicking on the dashed line, as shown in Figure 2.
+This dashed line has red and green arrowheads at both ends.
+The green arrowhead represents the start-point of the motion path whereas the red arrowhead represents the end-point.
+Now, select the motion path by clicking on the dashed line, as shown in Figure 2, below.

 Figure 2: Motion Path

-- Now right-click the selected motion path and you will see a context menu with 3 options as shown in Figure 3.
-The last of these options is called Reverse Path Direction.
-Select this option, and you might see a preview of the reversed animation.
-Also notice that the red and green arrows have now swapped positions, as visible in Figure 4.
+- Next, right-click the selected motion path and you will see a context menu with three options, as shown in Figure 3, below.
+The last of these options is Reverse Path Direction.
+Select this option, and you may see a preview of the reversed animation.
+Also, the red and green arrows have now swapped positions, as visible in Figure 4, below.